 - Pour the mixture into the prepared tin and spread evenly to fill the tin making sure the surface is even.

 - Bake in the preheated oven for 25 minutes or until golden brown.
 Remove from the oven while the flapjack is still slightly soft, they will harden once cool.

 - Place the tin on a wire cooling rack and cut the flapjack into squares and leave in the tin until completely cold.

 The Flapjack keeps well stored in an airtight tin.

 The recipe above is a traditional flapjack, but there are also many, many options - restricted by your imagination.
 Below are a few of my favourites as it is fun to ring the changes.

 The method of making these alternative flapjack recipes if the same as above just vary the quantities and ingredients as follows.

 - Coconut Flapjack - use the same amount of oats and add in 2oz/55g of desiccated coconut and continue with the recipes above.

 - Apricot and Honey Flapjack - a healthier recipe than the traditional flapjack.
 Make using 3½oz/100g butter with 3oz/85g soft brown sugar and 3 tbsp honey, 12 oz/350g oats mixed with 3½oz/100g dried apricots, finely chopped and 1 small banana, mashed.

-- Nuts and Seeds - add 2 tbsp chopped mixed nuts and 2 tbsp of mixed seeds such as pumpkin and/or sunflower to the basic mixture.
+- Nuts and Seeds - add 2 tbsp chopped mixed nuts and 2 tbsp of mixed seeds such as pumpkin and sunflower to the core mixture.